This post is about the truth of the cause of Mitochondrial Dysfunction, at least as I see it.

 Figueiredo, P.A, et al. (2008).
 “The role of mitochondria in aging of skeletal muscle.”

 I’ve been looking for this type of picture that dumbs down the mitochondrial electron transport chain (ETC) so that I can actually understand it!
-What I love that this diagram helps to fill in many blanks that are ubiquitous and cleverly disguised in so much of the scientific literature.
+What I love is that this diagram helps to fill in many blanks that are ubiquitous and cleverly disguised in so much of the scientific literature.

 The mitochondria are where our adenosine tri-phosphate (ATP) gets made.
 ATP is the packet of energy that fuel our cellular, tissue, organ and bodily functions.

 This takes place at Complex IV of the ETC. It’s ridiculously important.
 The mitochondrial cytochrome proteins that make up these complexes are the most extensively studied electron-transfer proteins.